Treatment and Rehabilitation in Federal Prison: The Critical Role of the Presentence Report

 If You Suspect You’re The Target of a Federal Investigation | Before The Presentence Interview (PSI) | After The PSI – But Before The Sentencing Hearing | After Sentencing or You’re Already Incarcerated | There Are Still Things We Can Do

-For a No Obligation Free Consult Call Dr.Blatstein at: 240.888.7778, or by email.
-Dr. Blatstein answers and personally returns all of his calls.
+For a No Obligation Free Consult Call: 240.888.7778 or by email.
+I answer and personally return all of my calls.

 First Step Act – Revised 2022